pahimar/Equivalent-Exchange-3/README.md

 1. If you haven't already, create a Github account.
 2. Click the `Fork` icon located at the top-right of this page (below your username).
 3. Make the changes that you want to and commit them.
-	* If you're making changes locally, you'll have to do `git commit -a` and `git push` in your command line.
+	* If you're making changes locally, you'll have to execute `git commit -a` and `git push` in your command line.
 4. Click `Pull Request` at the right-hand side of the gray bar directly below your fork's name.
 5. Click `Click to create a pull request for this comparison`, enter your PR's title, and create a detailed description telling pahimar what you changed.
 6. Click `Send pull request`, and wait for feedback!